How to *Really* Clean Your Yoga Mat

-“We usually recommend a water-based, organic, all-purpose cleanser,” says Stacie Leavitt, a product guru for Manduka mats.
-“If you have a mat made from natural tree rubber, using a 50/50 mix of water and vinegar is a great way to naturally disinfect and restore the rubber’s texture and color.”
+"We usually recommend a water-based, organic, all-purpose cleanser," says Stacie Leavitt, brand rep for Manduka mats.
+"If you have a mat made from natural tree rubber, using a 50/50 mix of water and vinegar is a great way to naturally disinfect and restore the rubber's texture and color."
 Tea tree oil, and essential oils, like lavender or thyme can make nice additions, but you should check with the manufacturer of your mat to make sure the mat can tolerate these.

-3. DO buy yoga mat wipes if you’re lazy (or busy)
+3. Buy yoga mat wipes if you're lazy (or busy)

 When Yoga Vida's Westra cleans their mats, he spritzes both sides with a vinegar-and-water solution, takes a damp, wrung-out sponge, then gives them a good wiping before letting the mats hang dry.
 "It's actually better to use less water and minimal soap, since submerging a yoga mat could cause it to become waterlogged," echoes Manduka's Leavitt.

 5. Don't worry about tossing your mat in the washing machine